-- Rule 1 The District by implementing these rules and regulations intends to conserve ground water supplies and prevent the inefficient or improper runoff of ground water used for irrigation.
-Each person who uses ground water for irrigation within the boundaries of the District shall take action to prevent or control the inefficient or improper runoff of ground water used for irrigation.
-These rules and regulations are not intended to prevent the De Minimis surface runoff of water derived from ground water irrigation, onto the land of another person. - Rule 2 The District has no jurisdiction over the spray of ground water from an irrigation system directly onto another person's land. - Rule 3 Prevention or Control of Inefficient or Improper Runoff - (a) Each person who uses ground water for irrigation shall control or prevent the inefficient or improper runoff of such water by implementing structural or non-structural procedures, measures, or combinations thereof designed to prevent or control inefficient or improper irrigation runoff, including but not limited to: - (i) Limitation of ground water utilized so that structural measures are not necessary to prevent or control such inefficient and improper irrigation runoff and the utilization of proper operation and management of the irrigation system, including any reuse or other control measures installed; - (ii) Construction of a runoff collection and/or retention system such as a sump or dugout, together with a reuse pump and/or ditch to return the water to the same or other field for beneficial use; - (iii) Blocking of rows or field borders to contain irrigation water within the property where the ground water is pumped; - (iv) The execution and performance of an agreement between two or more landowners, including tenants if any, and approved by the District for utilization of any inefficient and improper irrigation runoff; and - (v) Any other procedure or measure approved by the District.
+- Rule 1 The District by implementing these rules and regulations intends to conserve groundwater supplies and prevent the inefficient or improper runoff of groundwater used for irrigation.
+Each person who uses groundwater for irrigation within the boundaries of the District shall take action to prevent or control the inefficient or improper runoff of groundwater used for irrigation.
+These rules and regulations are not intended to prevent the De Minimis surface runoff of water derived from groundwater irrigation, onto the land of another person. - Rule 2 The District has no jurisdiction over the spray of groundwater from an irrigation system directly onto another person's land.

+Rule 3 Prevention or Control of Inefficient or Improper Runoff

+- (a) Each person who uses groundwater for irrigation shall control or prevent the inefficient or improper runoff of such water by implementing structural or non-structural procedures, measures, or combinations thereof designed to prevent or control inefficient or improper irrigation runoff, including but not limited to: - Limitation of groundwater utilized so that structural measures are not necessary to prevent or control such inefficient and improper irrigation runoff and the utilization of proper operation and management of the irrigation system, including any reuse or other control measures installed; - (ii) Construction of a runoff collection and/or retention system such as a sump or dugout, together with a reuse pump and/or ditch to return the water to the same or other field for beneficial use; - (iii) Blocking of rows or field borders to contain irrigation water within the property where the groundwater is pumped; - (iv) The execution and performance of an agreement between two or more landowners, including tenants if any, and approved by the DistrictBoard of Directors-for utilization of any inefficient and improper irrigation runoff; and - (v) Any other procedure or measure approved by the DistrictBoard of Directors.